Skip to main content

 At first, you should not carry or lift anything heavier than your baby.

-Try and go for short gentle walks and stay mobile.
+Try to go for short gentle walks.
+Keep moving around.
 This will reduce your risk of blood clots.

 You may have to wait up to 6 weeks before: